 The variance criteria set forth in this section of the ordinance are based on the general principle of zoning law that variances pertain to a piece of property and are not personal in nature.
 A variance may be granted for a parcel of property with physical characteristics so unusual that complying with the requirements of this ordinance would create an exceptional hardship to the applicant or the surrounding property owners.
 The characteristics must be unique to the property and not be shared by adjacent parcels.
 The unique characteristic must pertain to the land itself, not to the structure (except with respect to Subsection 6.3.B, below), its inhabitants or the property owners.

 It is the duty of the Floodplain Board to help protect its citizens from flooding.
 This need is so compelling and the implications of the cost of insuring a structure built below the regulatory flood elevation is so serious that variances from the flood elevation or from other requirements in the flood ordinance are quite rare.
 The long-term goal of preventing and reducing flood loss and damage can only be met if variances are strictly limited.
-Therefore, the variance guidelines provided in this ordinance are detailed and contain multiple provisions that must be met before a variance can be properly granted.
+Therefore, the variance guidelines provided in this ordinance are detailed and contain multiple provisions that must be met before a variance may be properly granted.
 These criteria are designed to screen out situations in which alternatives other than a variance are more appropriate.

 APPEAL BOARD